derb12/pybaselines/docs/api/functional_interface.rst

 ----------------------

-The :class:`~.Baseline` class was introduced in pybaselines version 1.0 and is the recommened way to use all of the different baseline correction algorithms provided by pybaselines due to not having to import multiple functions from different modules and the benefit that comes from reusing the same Baseline object for multiples fits, as shown in :ref:`this example <sphx_glr_generated_examples_general_plot_reuse_baseline.py>`.
+The :class:`~.Baseline` class was introduced in pybaselines version 1.0 and is the recommended way to use all of the different baseline correction algorithms provided by pybaselines due to not having to import multiple functions from different modules and the benefit that comes from reusing the same Baseline object for multiples fits, as shown in :ref:`this example <sphx_glr_generated_examples_general_plot_reuse_baseline.py>`.